 Formative Assessment (worth 10% of the final grade) are assessments that are daily checks of understanding that give students practice for the specific skill or standard.
-Formative assessments or practice are subject to the ICU list.
+Formative assessments or practice.

 Summative Assessments (worth 90% of the final grade) are assessments that evaluate student learning at the conclusion of a unit or standard.
-Summative assessments are subject to the ICU list and can be retaken within the school's reassessment guidelines at the teacher's discretion.
+Summative assessments can be retaken within the school's reassessment guidelines at the teacher's discretion.